-- J. Operations in Other Jurisdictions.
-A general partnership generally does not qualify to do business as a foreign general partnership under the laws of other states, although the partnership may have to file tax returns and the partners may be subject to taxation in the other states in which the partnership does business.431 - K. Business Combinations.
+the partnership may have to file tax returns and the partners may be subject to taxation in the other states in which the partnership does business.

+K. Business Combinations.
 Texas law now authorizes a partnership to merge with a corporation, LLC or another partnership, as well as to convert from one form of entity into another without going through a merger or transfer of assets.
 Article IX of the TRPA and chapter 10 of the TBOC include provisions relating to the mechanics of adopting a plan of merger or conversion, obtaining owner approval, filing with the Secretary of State and protecting creditors.
-Assay